OrbitalEnterprises/eve-esi-client/docs/MailApi.md

 <a name="postCharactersCharacterIdMailLabels"></a>
 # **postCharactersCharacterIdMailLabels**
-> Integer postCharactersCharacterIdMailLabels(characterId, label, datasource, token, userAgent, xUserAgent)
+> Integer postCharactersCharacterIdMailLabels(characterId, label, datasource, token)

 Create a mail label